exposit/pythia-oracle/HELP.md

 "Direct" and "Aside" send text from the text input to the main text display with "Plain" (prose) or "Aside" (mechanics) formatting.

 "Roll Dice" takes an input from the main text input in the format "[count]d[sides]", ie, 1d10 would roll one 10-sided die, or 3d20 would roll three 20-sided dice, showing individual rolls and the sum.
 Adding "x[reps]" to the end repeats the action [i]reps[/i] number of times.
-So 3d20x5 would roll three 20-sided dice, displaying each roll and the sum, three full times.
+So 3d20x5 would roll three 20-sided dice, displaying each roll and the sum, five full times.

 "Seed" will be either one or two buttons, depending on which Seed schema you've chosen.
-By default, "Seed" (or "Complex") returns a two part string chosen from an "verb" "noun" set of lists.
+By default, "Seed" (sometimes labeled "Complex") returns a two part string chosen from an "verb" "noun" set of lists.
 If you choose a two part seed scheme, it will be "Desc" ("adjective" "noun") and "Action" ("adverb" "adjective").

 #### Footer Controls